 But make no mistake.
 This is Yorkshire, the beating heart of northern England, with a character quite distinct from those genteel southern soft spots.

 Let me introduce you to some of the best things to do in Harrogate to relax and recharge.
+Plus, a plan to make the most of Harrogate in two days.

-The Best Things to do in Harrogate
+Things to do in Harrogate, Inside Betty's Tea Rooms Harrogate

 In a place where Russian royalty spent the equivalent of a month’s salary every single day, Harrogate built its fortunes on the splendours of the past.